-Think of the commit log as a newsfeed for your project, in which the log message is the headline for each commit.
-Have you ever skimmed the headlines in a newspaper (or, for a more current example, BuzzFeed) and came away thinking you’d gotten a summary of what was happening in the world?
+You can think of the commit log as a newsfeed for your project, in which the log message is the headline for each commit.
+Have you ever skimmed the headlines in a newspaper (or, for a more current example, BuzzFeed) and come away thinking you’d gotten a summary of what was happening in the world?

-A good headline doesn’t have to tell the whole story, but it should tell you enough to know what the story is about before you read it.
-If you’re working by yourself, or together with one or two collaborators, the log may seem interesting just for historical purposes, because you would have been there for most of the commits.
-However, in Git repositories with many collaborators, the commit log can be more valuable as a way of knowing what happened when you weren’t looking.
+A good headline doesn’t have to tell the whole story, but it should tell you enough to know what the story is about before reading it.
+If you’re working by yourself or closely with one or two collaborators, the log may seem attractive just for historical purposes because you would have been there for most of the commits.
+But in Git repositories with many collaborators, the commit log can be more valuable as a way of knowing what happened when you weren’t looking.

 The seven rules of a great Git commit message

 - Separate subject from the body with a blank line

 - Limit the subject line to 50 characters

 - Do not end the subject line with a period